 Figure 7.
 Performance of the original A2C algorithm on our benchmark with collision (with terminating at collision).

 Deep reinforcement learning algorithms have several advantages compared to traditional reinforcement learning algorithms.
-First of all, they are not based on a state table anymore, as the states are approximated(much more robust than linear function approximators).
-This allows much more states to be mapped, or even allow the states to be continuous.
-However, it is more prone to diverging and thus many optimizations have been created on deep reinforcement learning algorithms to provide better convergence on the problems.
+First of all, they are not based on a state table, as the states are approximated (which is much more robust than using linear function approximators).
+This allows many more states to be mapped and even allows for continuous states.
+However, they are more prone to diverging, and thus, many optimisations have been created on deep reinforcement learning algorithms to provide better convergence on the problems.

-Actor-critic
+Actor–critic

-An Actor-critic system is the combination of value-based and policy-based reinforcement learning.
-In these systems there are two distinct parametrized networks: the Critic, which estimates a value function (like in value-based reinforcement learning), and an Actor, which updates the policy network based on the direction suggested by the Critic (like in policy-based reinforcement learning).
-Actor-critic algorithms follow an approximate policy gradient:
+An actor–critic system combines value-based and policy-based reinforcement learning.
+In these systems, there are two distinct parametrised networks: the critic, which estimates a value function (as in value-based reinforcement learning), and an actor, which updates the policy network based on the direction suggested by the critic (as in policy-based reinforcement learning).
+Actor–critic algorithms follow an approximate policy gradient: